 13 HEALTH AND SAFETY

 Some properties are made available to us on a request basis and we are therefore unable to place all our preferred company communication in certain properties.
 Properties are built to local regulations and are not required to adhere to UK health and safety standards, although thorough UK standard risk assessments are undertaken regularly by our own staff.
 We do our utmost to ensure that you are made aware of any hazards before booking/travel.
 In some properties a baby monitor has been provided and to the best of our knowledge it is operating correctly but it is vital that you check regularly that the device is operating to your satisfaction.
 We strongly advise against relying on the baby monitor in case of malfunction.
 Simpson Travel cannot be held liable for any malfunction of the baby monitor and the use of the device is entirely at your own risk.
+All Simpson Travel nannies are CRB checked and no unauthorised persons are permitted within the grounds of Simpson Travel's crèches.

 For self-catering properties we require you to lodge a deposit against any breakages, damage, losses, extra cleaning or outstanding accounts, which you may have incurred during your holiday.
 If damage to the property exceeds the maximum applicable amount, then you will be responsible for the full cost.
 This includes any loss to the owners as a result of your negligence, for example leaving windows or shutters unlocked whilst out.